 Assume that people need what you have to offer, but that the onus is on you to help potential clients articulate that need.

 Someone you know needs a writer right now.
-What are you going to do about it?
+Freelance writing opportunities are everywhere!
+The question is, what are you going to do about it?

 1. Set a goal.
 How many new clients do you need?
 5?
 Not all prospects will become clients, so how many new prospects do you need?
 20?
 Start with 20.
 If you’re able to sell a project to more than 25% of your prospects, then kudos.
 Better to oversell and farm out work to other freelance writers than to undersell.
 In fact, overselling and farming out the surplus is the counterintuitive way to grow your writing business.

 2. Think back on recent conversations.
 Did anyone express interest in working for you?
 Did you send out quotes and forget to follow up?
 Have you failed to keep in touch with any past clients?
 Add all those prospects to your list.

 3. Next, cruise your Twitter, Facebook, and LinkedIn feeds.
 What clues you can find?
 Writing is the grease that makes the business machine work smoothly.
 All business owners need writing.